-- Complainant means an individual who is alleged to be the victim of conduct that could constitute sex discrimination. - Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sex discrimination.
+• Complainant means an individual who is alleged to be the victim of conduct that could constitute sex discrimination.

+• Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute sex discrimination.

-B. Reporting Sex Discrimination Other than Sexual Harassment, under Title IX
+B. Reporting Sex Discrimination Other than Sexual Harassment

 It is the express policy of the Board to encourage victims of sex discrimination to report such claims.
 Any person may report sex discrimination (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the Title IX Coordinator.
-If the District receives notice of sex discrimination or alleged sex discrimination against a student in the District's education program or activity, the Title IX Coordinator or designee will promptly notify the complainant of the grievance process.
+If the District receives notice of sex discrimination or alleged sex discrimination against a person in the District's education program or activity, the Title IX Coordinator or designee will promptly notify the complainant of the grievance process.
 The District will treat complainants and respondents equitably during the grievance process.
-Sexual harassment is a form of sex discrimination, and any incident of sexual harassment under Title IX, as defined above, shall be handled pursuant to Section I of these Administrative Regulations.
-Any allegations of sexual harassment under Connecticut law, as defined above, shall be handled pursuant to this Section II of these Administrative Regulations.
+Sexual harassment is a form of sex discrimination, and any incident of sexual harassment, as defined above, should be handled pursuant to Section I of these Administrative Regulations.